colorfulnotion/substrate-etl/README.md

 * All temporal BigQuery datasets are date-partitioned and split into multiple tables by {paraId} to enable low-cost low-latency BigQuery scans for specific date, parachain combinations.
 Timestamped data use BigQuery TIMESTAMP date types.
 * Addresses are provided in “public key” (signer_pub_key) and SS58 Address (signer_ss58) form to support multi-chain queries with wild card table selection eg`select * from polkadot.extrinsics* where signer_pub_key='<pubkey>' ` aggregates multi-chain transactional history for a given account.
-* When assets are mentioned (transfers, xcmtransfers), we “decimalize” the output and include basic USD price valuation if possible.
+* When assets are mentioned (transfers, xcmtransfers), we "decimalize" the output and include basic USD price valuation if possible.
 Many assets are not valued with USD values in this way.

 ### Roadmap